cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-6-91.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 6-91"
 description: >-
-  SpaceX Falcon 9 launches Starlink Group 6-91 satellites from SLC-40; marks a milestone 250th Falcon launch from the pad and adds more satellites to the broadband constellation.
+  SpaceX Falcon 9 launches 28 Starlink v2 Mini satellites for Group 6-91 from
+  SLC-40.
+This mission marks the milestone 250th Falcon launch from the pad and adds more satellites to the Starlink broadband constellation.
 tags:
   - Falcon 9
   - Starlink